 If you’re not sure how to make that work (and believe me, I know it isn’t easy) some of the articles on the Passionate Marriage page and resources on the Sex and Marriage Resources page may give you some additional ideas and encouragement.
 You may also want to check out Sheila Gregoire’s Boost Your Libido online video course.
 And if you’re always too tired to enjoy sex, consider taking more control of your schedule and learning to say no.

-Do you think that your husband needs the “girlfriend treatment” every now and then?
+More than likely, your husband needs a girlfriend every now and then.
+Do you agree?
 Have you tried anything like that?
 How did it work out?
 Please share your thoughts in the Comments – I would love to hear from you.

 (Please note that this article is intended to encourage women in generally healthy marriages.
 If you’re in a very difficult marriage, these ideas won’t be helpful for you, and I encourage you to seek professional assistance in your community.
 And if you’re in an abusive marriage, please call a crisis line or law enforcement.
 Abuse is never the fault of the person being abused, and marriage tips and encouragement will not help you deal with an abuser.)